 Yes, I do keep track of my failures.
 For instance, my “H2020 Rejected Proposals” folder has (as of now) eight sub-folders inside.
 Why do I keep track of my failures?
 Because it is good to see how much effort you put into papers and proposal preparations.
 Also tracking this lets you improve your time allocation and strategic decision-making (for instance: which proposals are worth the effort to re-submit and which are not).

 4. Do you think this issue is more prevalent in academia than in other fields?
 What about differences between academic fields or different countries?

 My core observation is that academia (anywhere in the world) is no different from other fields.
 Everyone competes for scarce resources (in academic terms: limited spots in conference proceedings and journal issues) and there are simply to many of us academics for available top spots.
 So naturally you will be rejected.
 Embrace it and be persistent.
 To say it jovially: law of large numbers (resubmit, resubmit, resubmit) will eventually help you.

 5. Is failure/rejection in academia something you discuss with students that you supervise?

 All the time!
 I am actually preparing them for rejection from the first day of their work.
 Statistically speaking there is a much higher chance that any work will be rejected, so it is critical to psychologically prepare students for this (quite common) event.
 And since I am the person that sees glass half empty (rather then half-full), projection of my defeatism makes it even easier.

 6. What do you do when you receive a rejection?
-Do you have some process/ritual of dealing with failure?
-Has this process changed throughout your career?

 I am a person that over-excites about many things (either failure or rejection), so to keep my head clean I run.
 I find running more of a meditative ritual, rather than a physique-improving task, I started running during my second year of my PhD and I run ever since.
 My PR is 48:27 for 10k, which proves I do not run for the records.